Commodity market: Exchange-traded commodities (ETCs)

 At first, only professional institutional investors had access, but online exchanges opened some ETC markets to almost anyone.
 ETCs were introduced partly in response to the tight supply of commodities in 2000, combined with record low inventories and increasing demand from emerging markets such as China and India.

 Prior to the introduction of ETCs, by the 1990s ETFs pioneered by Barclays Global Investors (BGI) revolutionized the mutual funds industry.
 By the end of December 2009 BGI assets hit an all-time high of $1 trillion.

-Gold was the first commodity to be securitised through an Exchange Traded Fund (ETF) in the early 1990s, but it was not available for trade until 2003.
+Gold was the first commodity to be securitised through an ETF in the early 1990s, but it was not available for trade until 2003.
 The idea of a Gold ETF was first officially conceptualised by Benchmark Asset Management Company Private Ltd in India, when they filed a proposal with the Securities and Exchange Board of India in May 2002.
 The first gold exchange-traded fund was Gold Bullion Securities launched on the ASX in 2003, and the first silver exchange-traded fund was iShares Silver Trust launched on the NYSE in 2006.
 As of November 2010 a commodity ETF, namely SPDR Gold Shares, was the second-largest ETF by market capitalization.

 Generally, commodity ETFs are index funds tracking non-security indices.
 Because they do not invest in securities, commodity ETFs are not regulated as investment companies under the Investment Company Act of 1940 in the United States, although their public offering is subject to SEC review and they need an SEC no-action letter under the Securities Exchange Act of 1934.
 They may, however, be subject to regulation by the Commodity Futures Trading Commission.